Welcome to the DDF QuickStart Guide, your gateway to understanding the intriguing dance between your body and the food it craves.

 What To Focus on in Each Stage

-- Initially, we want you to see blood sugars in the normal healthy range.
+- Focus on achieving blood sugars in the normal healthy range.

-- Then you can focus on delaying meals until your glucose is below trigger.
+- Focus on delaying meals until your glucose is below trigger.

 - The final phase is to dial back fat to increase protein % to increase satiety and eat again sooner.
 We focus on this stage more in the Macros Masterclass.